Published: (Updated: )by .

 I’ve always wanted to understand how consumers don’t have a higher level of dissatisfaction when they go home with the supermarket’s own brand goods as a mistake instead of a branded product with the apparent answer being choice blindness.
+It was neatly captured in culture with Bruce Springsteen’s song 57 channels and nothin’ on.
 (This is the the reason why Tesco, ASDA et al will often have rows of branded goods in the middle of similar looking own brand products, the own-brand products have a higher profit margin for the supermarkets).

-New Scientist talks about the phenomena of Choice Blindness in Choice blindness: You don’t know what you want by Lars Hall and Petter Johansson (April 18,2009):
+New Scientist talks about the phenomena in Choice blindness: You don’t know what you want by Lars Hall and Petter Johansson (April 18,2009):

 …in an early study we showed our volunteers pairs of pictures of faces and asked them to choose the most attractive.
 In some trials, immediately after they made their choice, we asked people to explain the reasons behind their choices.